-Chemical Treatments: This is one of the most common culprits of hair damage, as processed hair loses its natural moisturizers and the protective sebum that coats cuticle is removed.
+Chemical Treatments: This is one of the most common culprits of hair damage, as processed hair loses its natural moisturizers and the protective sebum that coats the cuticle is removed.
 The action of the chemicals involved often blast open the cuticle to break bonds and cause extreme damage in the process.

 Environmental Damage: Sun damages hair just like skin.
 Exposure to ultraviolet light from the sun or a tanning booth weakens hair structurally, resulting in hair breakage and loss.
 Protect hair with a hat or umbrella, and look for conditioners that contain a sunscreen can help.
 Grey hair is most subject to damage from the sun, followed by blonde hair.